 Joe sat at the empty table.
 I tried not to look at him.
-He spoke to me, called me by name but I avoided answering.
+He spoke to me and called me by name but I avoided answering.

-Why, God?
+Why God?
 I asked in spirit.
 Why must I be burdened with this wild man?
 I don’t know what to do.
-I am young in faith, I do not even understand myself.
+I am young in the faith, I do not even understand myself.

 King James Version – 1 John 1:6,8,10